dav-m85/babpi/README.md

 * long click on both sides cancel the game
 * General code cleanup
 * Provide graph with player stats, http://nvd3.org/examples/cumulativeLine.html
+* End of game, show ranking evolution for players

 Feel free to do a Pull Request.